 This Decanter commemorates Nelson’s great victory at the Battle of Trafalgar, October 21st, 1805.
 On that day, Great Britain’s Royal Navy won its greatest victory and lost its greatest hero, Vice Admiral Lord Horatio Nelson.
-His story and a full description of the decanter and the significance of each of its detractive panels are recited in the 16-page booklet that accompanies each decanter.
 A limited edition of not more than 36,000 hand cast decanters have been commissioned for worldwide distribution, a small number for so large a market.

 There are four major designs around the body of the decanter, three of them depicting scenes from the greatest naval engagements that Nelson lead or played the major role in.
 Three smaller cameos adorn the shoulder.
 The Killick’s Anchor, the official anchor of the Royal Navy, is countersunk in gold on the top of the stopper.
 The flags around the edge of the stopper are a reproduction of the flag signal that Nelson flew from his flagship for the fleet just before entering battle: ENGLAND EXPECTS EVERY MAN TO DO HIS DUTY.
 The Rope Bumper around the decanter’s base was produced at the ropery and on the same machinery that made all the original rope for H.M.S.
 VICTORY.